dr-jts/postgis-patterns/query/query-distance.md

 );
 ```

-### Find points within a point-specific Distance
+### Find Points within a point-specific Distance of a query point
 <https://gis.stackexchange.com/questions/473034/postgis-distance-query-using-a-dynamic-radius>

 Given a table of points with each record having a `radius` column,
-find all points whose distance from a given fixed point is less than the radius plus a specified distance `QUERY_DIST`.
+find all points whose distance from a given fixed point is less than the `radius` plus a specified distance `QUERY_DIST`.

 **Solution:**
 Use `ST_Expand` and a functional index.